nodejs/TSC/README.md

 The pull request can be labeled `tsc-agenda` to request that it be put on the agenda for the next TSC meeting.

-The Node.js Foundation Board of Directors retains certain rights (especially legal considerations).
-If the TSC endorses a proposal, they will escalate to the Node.js Foundation Board of Directors when required to do so.
+The OpenJS Foundation Board of Directors retains certain rights (especially legal considerations).
+If the TSC endorses a proposal, they will escalate to the OpenJS Foundation Board of Directors when required to do so.

 In some cases, existing individual groups have the right to refuse changes to their charters.
 The TSC can not mandate existing working groups alter their